scribe-security/docs/docs/ci-integrations/jenkins/JSL/README.md

 ## Scribe service integration
 Scribe provides a set of services to store, verify and manage the supply chain integrity. \
 Following are some integration examples.
-Scribe integrity flow - upload evidence using `gensbom` and download the integrity report using `valint`. \
+Scribe integrity flow - upload evidence and download the integrity report using `valint`. \
 You may collect evidence anywhere in your workflows.

 <details>
   <summary>  Scribe integrity report - full pipeline (k8s) </summary>

-Full workflow example of a workflow, upload evidence using Gensbom and download report using Valint.
+Full workflow example of a workflow, upload evidence and download report using Valint.
 Finally, attach reports and evidence to your pipeline run.

 ```YAML